sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 ---
-# 5. Run Jupyter Notebook on the virtual machine and open it in a local machine browser
+# 5. Run Jupyter Notebook on the virtual machine and open it in a local machine browser: <a name="section-5"></a>

 5.1.
 Open a terminal or command prompt on your local machine and create and copy your public SSH key just like in step 3.2. to 3.5.